 The labyrinth plaza garden is finished, all is ready for you to walk the labyrinth.

-- During the period while the church is physically closed, both the Labyrinth Plaza and the Meditation Garden remain open.
+- During the pandemic, both the Labyrinth Plaza and the Meditation Garden remain open.
 Please observe social distancing and safety guidelines.

 Walk the Outdoor Labyrinth